 Ask for the Senior Discount.

-Senior discounts are available at most business.
+Senior discounts are available at most businesses.
 Ultimately, it never hurts to ask.
-A few pennies pinched here and there will surely add up.
+A few pennies pinched here, and there will surely add up.

 Buy in Bulk

-Pantry items, toilet tissue and feminine products are but three necessities that can be bought in bulk.
+Pantry items, toilet tissue, and feminine products are but three necessities that can be bought in bulk.
 Buying in bulk as a family (if a parent uses a minimal amount of these things) can also benefit multiple wallets.
-Only one membership will be needed, though your parent will save while you do too.
+Only one member will be needed, though your parent will save while you do too.

-There are most definitely additional money management tools available online for the elderly, to aide cutting spending.
+There are most definitely additional money management tools available online for the elderly to aid in cutting spending.
 Research is key!